How do banks calculate interest?

 Is Annual Percentage Rate the same as interest rate?

 Annual Percentage Rate (APR) is not the same as interest rates.
-APR relates to the total cost of borrowing over the course of the year, including any compulsory fees and charges on top of the interest.
+APR relates to the total cost of borrowing over the course of the year, including fees and charges on top of the interest.

 You may sometimes see the same product advertised with a low interest rate and a higher APR – this is because the APR includes charges.
 So, comparing the APR on different financial products is an easy way to find out which will cost you the most money overall.